-We share various issues with the Labor Union and actively engage in discussions, with the aim of creating an environment in which every employee can continue working with energy and motivation, and in which both employees and the company achieve continual growth.
-In the fiscal year ended March 2019, Mitsui engaged in multi-layered discussions with the union on various levels and on a wide range of topics, including human resource management systems, salaries and bonuses, work style innovation, training, and occupational health and safety.
-We introduce those systems and measures on the basis of labor-management agreement.
-In determining salaries and bonuses, we comply with the laws and regulations of each country/region where we engage in business, secure a living wage that exceeds the minimum wage, and promote creation of a good working environment for every employee.
+We share various issues with the labor union and actively engage in discussions, with the aim of creating an environment in which every employee can continue working with energy and motivation, and in which both employees and the company achieve continual growth.
+In the fiscal year ended March 2020, Mitsui engaged in multi-layered discussions with the union on a wide range of topics, including human resource management systems, salaries and bonuses, work–style innovation, training, and occupational health and safety.
+We introduce those systems and measures on the basis of the labor-management agreement.
+In determining salaries and bonuses, we comply with the laws and regulations of each country/region where we engage in business, ensure a living wage that exceeds the minimum wage, and promote creation of a good working environment for every employee.

 |FY2018||June: Expanded working team-level negotiations (union proposals for training systems)

-September: Collective bargaining (introduction of the Union's newly appointed executives)
+September: Collective bargaining (introduction of the union's newly appointed executives)